TicketsBot-cloud/docs/src/commands/gdpr.md

 - There is no way to cancel a queued request

 ### Processing Limits
-- Message deletion requests process up to thousands of messages
 - Large transcript deletions may take longer to complete
 - No limit on the number of servers or tickets per request